 We are dealing with that right now.
 During Emmett’s 2 week recovery he is on what is essentially a liquid diet.
 This is not going over very well.
 Emmett’s diet is already pretty restricted due to food allergies and much of the liquid or soft food diet is not possible.
 The reason for that is because he is either allergic to it or can’t tolerate the texture due to sensory issues.

-I have heard from many other parents and they say there child is the same way with food.
+I have heard from many other parents and they say their child is the same way with food.
 So it appears to be a common problem amongst kids on the spectrum.

 It would be hard enough for any kid to go through this type of diet change but when you factor in Autism, along with special dietary, developmental and sensory needs it gets really complicated.